halogenandtoast/oath/README.md

 ```

 Which will generate the error message `Password can't be blank` instead of `Password digest can't be blank`.

-## Generators

-If you'd like a good starting point for building an app using Monban, it is suggested to use the [monban generators]

-## Usage

-Monban does currently have some out-of-the-box expectations, but you can
-configure and change any of these:

-- By default the model should be called `User`
-- Monban expects your user model to respond to `create`, `id`, and `find_by`
-- You should have an `email` and `password_digest` column on your `User`
-- Passwords will be handled with BCrypt

 ### Controller Additions